Mishandling of Evidence in DWI Arrests

 At The Law Offices of Edward S. Cooper, Esq., we believe that everyone is entitled to due process whether they are facing felony criminal charges, disorderly persons offenses, or traffic violations.
 Our firm has been protecting the legal rights of our clients in the face of evidence tampering for nearly three decades in local New Jersey communities including Linden, Union, Westfield, Scotch Plains, Elizabeth, Plainfield, and all of Union County.
 You do not need to fight this legal battle alone.

-Contact us online or give us a call through our Linden office by dialing (908) 481-4625 today for a free and confidential consultation with our qualified legal staff regarding your DWI or DUI charges and to learn more about how we can best serve your needs.
+Contact us online or give us a call through our Linden office by dialing (908) 481-4625 today for a confidential consultation with our qualified legal staff regarding your DWI or DUI charges and to learn more about how we can best serve your needs.